quagswagEthanZhao/AdobeRomenConverter/README.md

 # Roman Numeral Converter

-This project is a **Roman Numeral Converter** built using **React** and **Adobe React Spectrum** for the front-end UI.
+This project is a **Roman Numeral Converter** client application that is built using **React** and **Adobe React Spectrum** for the front-end UI.
 The application allows users to input a number, and it converts it into its Roman numeral equivalent.
-It also provides real-time validation and error handling.
+It also provides real-time front-end validation and error handling.

 ## How to Build and Run Your Project